STAR Collaboration

 Interested in becoming a STAR Artist?

-Applications for 2023-2024 will be accepted through June 16, 2023.
+We are currently accepting applications for 2026-2027 residency slots.
 Submit a resume/CV, an artist statement, and work samples to apply!

 Contact Molly Romaker, STAR Coordinator, with questions or for more details.